Who is Responsible for Injuries Sustained by a Lyft Accident?

 What Can Be Done?

-Cases like these require the help of a reputable and excellent attorney who is aware of the intrinsic details about insurance matters and can help you get out of it completely covered; this is where Goodnow and Mckay come in.
+Cases like these require the help of an experienced attorney who is aware of the intrinsic details about insurance matters and can help you get out of it completely covered; this is where Goodnow and Mckay come in.

-Our expertise in helping out our clients win Lyft and Uber insurance claims are unparalleled with numerous successful wins.
+Our expertise in helping our clients win Lyft and Uber insurance claims is unparalleled with numerous successful wins.
 Please request a free consultation today if you need to settle an insurance dispute with Lyft or Uber.